 To peel or not to peel

-When I get home, I love transforming that rhubarb into a beautiful
+But mine comes from the market, and when I get home, I love transforming that rhubarb into a beautiful

 red fluorescent green tart.
 Wait….what ?
 Why are some rhubarb tarts red, and others green, anyway ?
 What happened ?
 And why is rhubarb jam here green, and not red ?
 Il faut éplucher, ou pas ?
 To peel or not to peel – that is the question.

 It turns out that it all goes back to an ages-long debate, one that’s also used in architecture : does form follow function ?
 Is the function of the building, or the flavor and texture of the tart, more important than the appearance of the finished work ?
 Is it better to have a red rhubarb tart, but with stringy fibers ?
 Or should you take the time to peel the rhubarb ?